 Rave Alert is the college's emergency notification system and has the capability to send email, voice, and text messages to the campus community.
-Students must keep their contact information up-to-date via the web-based contact management system in order to ensure they receive current messages.
+Students must keep contact information upto-date via the web-based contact management system in order to ensure receipt of current messages.
 These messages will include weather cancellations, class cancellations, and non-fire safety & health emergencies.